iritkatriel/peps/pep-066x.rst

 '''''''''''

 Contains all the data required to create objects, including strings.
-In has no structure.
+It has no structure.
 The meaning of the bytes within this section is determined by what is indexing it.

 Meta data
 '''''''''